yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 ### Quota Settings

 The **Quota Settings** enable you to configure how quota information is stored.
 Quotas enable you to manage the maximum message traffic rate that can be sent by applications to APIs.
-For more details on configure quotas in API Manager, see [Administer APIs](/docs/apimgr_admin/api_mgmt_admin/).
+For more details on configure quotas in API Manager, see [Manage access to APIs](/docs/apimgr_admin/api_mgmt_admin/).

 You can configure the following settings in Policy Studio: